 In clinical practice, this translates to several actionable shifts:

-The updated Reinoculate phase pairs specific probiotic strains with precision prebiotic substrates designed to support their engraftment -- a "seed and feed" strategy rather than the older "spray and pray" approach.
+The updated Reinoculate phase pairs specific probiotic strains with precision prebiotic substrates designed to support their engraftment -- a "seed and feed" strategy rather than the older "spray and pray" approach (Clark et al., 2024; Fang et al., 2025).

 The International Scientific Association for Probiotics and Prebiotics (ISAPP) published its consensus definition of postbiotics in 2021: "a preparation of inanimate microorganisms and/or their components that confers a health benefit on the host" (Salminen et al., 2021).
 This definition formally separated postbiotics from probiotics (which must be alive) and from purified metabolites (which are not postbiotics).